tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 ### Library Support

-BLS signatures creation is limited, although active development appears to be ongoing.
+Libraries for BLS signature creation are limited in number, although active development appears to be ongoing.
 Cryptographic algorithms are difficult to implement correctly and correctness issues are extremely serious and dangerous.
-No further exploration of BLS should be undertaken without strong assurance of a well tested and continually supported library for creating and verifying BLS signatures.
+No further exploration of BLS should be undertaken without strong assurance of a well-tested library with continuing support for creating and verifying BLS signatures.

 #### Go Standard Library